-UNITED STATES (US) - The United States is the largest consumer of beef globally, with its total consumption up in 2017, after a long term decline.
-Despite the recent decrease of Australian beef shipments to the US, it remains one of the main destinations for Australian beef in volume and value terms, and is also a growing market for Australian chilled grassfed beef.
+UNITED STATES (US) - The United States is one of the largest consumers of beef globally, with its per capita consumption increasing in recent years.
+Despite the drop in Australian beef exports to the US from it's peak in 2014-15, it remains one of the main destinations for Australian beef in volume and value terms, and is also a growing market for Australian chilled grassfed beef.